Charles Howard Hinton: Influence

 Hinton influenced P. D. Ouspensky's thinking.
-Many of ideas Ouspensky presents in "Tertium Organum" mention Hinton's works.
+Hinton’s works are mentioned in relation to many of the ideas Ouspensky presents in Tertium Organum.
+He also influenced the work of occultist Aleister Crowley, whose novel Moonchild mentions Hinton, though incorrectly by the name of his father, James Hinton.

-Hinton's "scientific romance", the "Unlearner", is cited by John Dewey in Art as Experience, chapter 3.
-The story described by John Dewey is actually titled "An Unfinished Communication" and is part of the second series of "Scientific Romances".
-The Unlearner is a character in this story, which might explain why John Dewey confused the title of the story.
+John Dewey cited Hinton's concept of the Unlearner in Art as Experience, chapter 3.
+The story Unlearner appears in actually "An Unfinished Communication", part of the second series of "Scientific Romances".
+(Dewey mistakenly gives an incorrect name for the story.)

+Hinton in fiction

-Hinton is the main character in Carlos Atanes's play Un genio olvidado (Un rato en la vida de Charles Howard Hinton) ("A Forgotten Genius (The Life and Time of Charles Howard Hinton)").
+Hinton is the main character of Carlos Atanes's play Un genio olvidado (Un rato en la vida de Charles Howard Hinton) ("A Forgotten Genius (The Life and Time of Charles Howard Hinton)").
 The play premiered in Madrid during May 2015, and was published in May 2017.

-Hinton is mentioned several times in Alan Moore's graphic novel From Hell; his theories regarding the fourth dimension form the basis of the book's final chapter.
+Hinton is mentioned several times in Alan Moore's historically-based graphic novel From Hell; his theories regarding the fourth dimension form the basis of the book's final chapter.
 His father, James Hinton, appears in chapters 4 and 10.

-He is mentioned twice in Aleister Crowley's novel Moonchild.
-The first mention mistakenly names his father, James Hinton.